Dermal Fillers & Lip Injections

-Dermal fillers enhance appearance and decrease the effects of ageing on the face.
-Lines and wrinkles anywhere on the face can be filled with cosmetic fillers to give a smoother more youthful appearance.
-Lip filler injections can be used to increase pout (plumping) and to decrease the problem of lipstick bleeding (‘smokers lines’).
+Dermal fillers and lip injections enhance appearance and decrease the effects of ageing on the face.
+Lines and wrinkles anywhere on the face can be filled with dermal fillers to give a smoother more youthful appearance.
+Lip fillers can be used to increase pout (lip plumping) and to decrease the problem of lipstick bleeding (‘smokers lines’).

-Filler injections are used to fill or replace the lost volume.
+Dermal filler treatments are used to fill or replace the lost volume.
 Unlike anti-wrinkle injections, they do not affect facial muscle contraction.
-Generally, cosmetic fillers are used in the treatment of wrinkles, lines and folds that appear at rest, rather than those that appear during facial expression.
-Dermal fillers can also be used to enhance, define or enlarge lips and to shape the face by injection into cheeks, chins and noses.
+Generally, dermal filler is used in the treatment of wrinkles, lines and folds that appear at rest, rather than those that appear during facial expression.
+Dermal fillers can also be used to enhance, define or enlarge lips (lip augmentation) and to shape the face by injection into cheeks, chins and nose.

 There may be some slight redness at the site of injection following your treatment.
 Redness generally disappears after 24 hours.
 In some cases, there is temporary swelling and or bruising.
 Other less likely possible side effects include and allergic reaction, itching and lumpiness.